 Fabulae Caeciliae: A Beginner’s Course in Latin, Part II

-This course will introduce the basics of the Latin language through the Royal Fireworks series Fabulae Caeciliae.
+This course is an extension of Fabulae Caeciliae, Part I, although students who have a basic understanding of Latin do not need to have completed Part I before enrolling in this course.
+The course will introduce the basics of the Latin language through the Royal Fireworks series Fabulae Caeciliae.
 In this course, students will gain a basic understanding of Latin through reading simple narratives.
 This will enable them to build a scaffold for further study in Latin.
 Students will encounter ancient Roman culture and history through the narratives, photos, and illustrations.
 As a bonus, they will enhance their English vocabulary through the Latin vocabulary they learn.

-Live Classes: Mondays, 4:00 p.m.
-Eastern Time, from January 11th to May 10th.
+Live Classes: Wednesdays, 4:00 p.m.
+Eastern Time, from the week of August 16th to the week of December 13th.
 There will not be a live class every week.
 The live classes will be supplemented by independent study weeks.

 Student Expectations: Students will engage in reading and discussing the narratives contained in the text.
 They will have weekly assignments related to those readings.
 They will also be expected to respond verbally and in writing to questions from the instructor.

 Student Support: The instructor is available by email.